 The CleanEnergy Act increased the RPS requirement to 100% from Tier I resources by 2032 and thereafter, with not less than 5.5% from solar energy systems in 2032.
-However, the solar energy RPS requirement continues to increase to 10% by 2041.
-In addition, the CleanEnergy Act restricted the geographical location of renewable generators to the PJM Interconnection region but allowed existing renewable energy generators certified for the RPS program to continue to create RECs until January 1, 2029.
+The CleanEnergy Act ultimately increased the solar energy RPS requirement to 10% by 2041.
+In addition, the Act restricted the geographical location of renewable generators to the PJM Interconnection region but allowed existing renewable energy generators certified for the RPS program to continue to create RECs until January 1, 2029.

-More recently, the Local Solar Act increased the solar RPS requirement from 10% to 15% by 2041, adjusted the phasedown of the alternative compliance payment for local solar, and requires the Office of People's Counsel to commission a study of the benefits and costs of the District's local solar policies every three years, among other things.
+More recently, the Local Solar Act increased the solar RPS requirement from 10% to 15% by 2041, adjusted the phasedown of the alternative compliance payment for local solar, and required the Office of People's Counsel to commission a study of the benefits and costs of the District's local solar policies every three years, among other things.

-In calendar year 2022 there were 48 electricity suppliers, including the default SOS administrator, who reported electricity sales to retail customers in the District.
-Pursuant to the Commission's RPS rules, each of these active suppliers submitted the required compliance report that was due by the April 1, 2023, statutory deadline.
+In calendar year 2023 there were 46 electricity suppliers, including the default SOS administrator, who reported electricity sales to retail customers in the District.
+Pursuant to the Commission's RPS rules, each of these active suppliers submitted the required compliance report that was due by the April 1, 2024, statutory deadline.
 These reports show that competitive electricity suppliers and Pepco, the SOS administrator, met the RPS requirements through purchasing RECs and when they were unable to make REC purchases, they made compliance fee payments.
-As is shown in the following table, just two suppliers were required to submit a compliance fee payment in addition to or in lieu of acquiring RECs.
-Based on the available information, the total amount of money generated from compliance fee payments in 2022 was \$72,250, compared to \$5.7 million in 2021.
-The substantial decrease in the amount of the 2022 compliance fees reflects the increased use of solar RECs to meet the RPS compliance obligation, despite about a 1% increase in retail sales and an increase in the solar carve-out requirement from 2.5% to 2.6%.
-Moreover, solar REC costs for 2022 averaged about \$404 per REC, well below the compliance fee of \$500 per REC shortfall.
+As is shown in the following table, seven suppliers were required to submit a compliance fee payment in addition to or in lieu of acquiring RECs.
+Based on the available information, the total amount of money generated from compliance fee payments in 2023 was nearly \$1.8 million, compared to \$72,250 in 2022.
+The increase in the amount of the 2023 compliance fees may not necessarily reflect any difficulty in acquiring solar RECs to meet the RPS compliance obligation, despite an increase in the solar carve-out requirement.

-2018 2019 2020 2021 2022
+2019 2020 2021 2022 2023

-Tier I 15.5% 17.5% 20% 26.25% 32.5%
+Tier I 17.5% 20% 26.25% 32.5% 38.75%

-Tier II 1% 0.5% 0% 0% 0%
+Tier II 0.5% 0% 0% 0% 0%

-Solar 1.15% 1.85% 2.18% 2.50% 2.60%
+Solar 1.85% 2.18% 2.50% 2.60% 3.00%

-No. of Electricity Suppliers 41 46 47 46 48
+No. of Electricity Suppliers 46 47 46 48 46

-No. Paying Compliance Fee 10 12 8 5 2
+No. Paying Compliance Fee 12 8 5 2 7

-% Not Paying Compliance Fee 75.6% 73.9% 83% 89.1% 95.8%
+% Not Paying Compliance Fee 73.9% 83% 89.1% 95.8% 84.8%